drpedapati/focusoverfears/index.markdown

 title: ''
 ---

-# Github Pages Demo Blog
+# Focus over Fears Parenting Blog

-Welcome to this demo blog!

-This website intends to show you how to easily build and deploy a portfolio with a blog using _GitHub Pages_ and _Jekyll_.
+Parenting inspiration from a father, neuroscientist, and a child psychiatrist.

-You can find the sources of this project [here](https://github.com/SimonDosda/gp-blog).
+You can find the sources of this project [here](https://github.com/drpedapati).